 Products and services from which reportable segments derive their revenues

 The determination of the Group's operating segments is based on the organisation units for which information is reported to the management.
-The Group has two areas of revenue generation: Paints and Services (Application).
 Revenue is primarily generated from the sale of Paints and Services rendered through application of paints.